-M.S.W. students are subject to the policies for Graduate Studies which may be found in the Bulletin.
+MSW students are subject to the policies for Graduate Studies which may be found in the Bulletin.
 The following are additional policies of the School of Social Work.
 When the School's policies are more restrictive than Graduate Studies, those of the School are enforced.

-- 1. The School of Social Work does not give course Credit for life experience or previous work experience. - 2.
+- 1. The School of Social Work does not give course credit for life experience or previous work experience. - 2.
 Any student may request an opportunity to challenge required courses in the Foundation year curriculum by passing a comprehensive examination in each course.
 Students must achieve a "B" grade, or better, on that exam.
-Such requests should be made to the faculty member who is the current chair of the relevant curricular sequence and must be submitted before the first day of classes of the term in which the course is offered.

-- 3. Students with B.S.W. degrees from accredited programs are required to meet with their faculty advisor prior to the beginning of fall courses to determine whether any Foundation year M.S.W. courses are redundant with their undergraduate preparation.
+Such requests should be made to the faculty member who is the current chair of the relevant curricular sequence and must be submitted before the first day of classes of the term in which the course is offered. - 3.
+Students with B.S.W. degrees from accredited programs are required to meet with their faculty advisor prior to the beginning of fall courses to determine whether any Foundation year M.S.W. courses are redundant with their undergraduate preparation.
 Such determination may be based on course syllabi, texts, informal testing (i.e., discussion of relevant concepts), or formal examination.
 If a course is found to be redundant students must have gained an "A" grade in that class to gain permission to waive the class.
 The advisor will also assist in selecting appropriate courses to replace those waived. - 4.
-In compliance with CSUSB Graduate Studies requirements, all courses waived, whether on the basis of B.S.W. preparation or successful challenge examination, must be substituted with an approved elective in a related area of study so that a total of 90 units are completed for the M.S.W. degree. - 5.
-FIELD WORK courses are not subject to waiver or challenge. - c) Policy on transfer of credit - 1.
-From other social work programs
+In compliance with CSUSB Graduate Studies requirements, all courses waived whether on the basis of B.S.W. preparation or successful challenge examination, must be substituted with an approved elective in a related area of study so that a total of 90 units are completed for the M.S.W. degree. - 5.
+FIELD WORK courses are not subject to waiver or challenge.

+c) Policy on transfer of credit

-Up to one half of the course work (45 quarter units) may be transferred from an accredited M.S.W. program.
+- 1. From other social work programs: Up to one half of the course work (45 quarter units) may be transferred from an accredited M.S.W. program.
 Only passing graduate level grades will be accepted ("B" grade or better).
 Course equivalents and the specific program of work required to complete degree requirements at CSUSB are determined by the Director of the School of Social Work.
 To assure timely completion of the advanced year requirements, the Director of Field Education, and Research Sequence Chair will also be consulted.
-Transfer students are strongly advised to contact advanced year course instructors as early as possible to discuss their preparation for those courses.

-2. From other departments at CSUSB or other universities

-In lieu of taking the elective course in the social work curriculum, students may apply 4 units of relevant 600-level (graduate level) course work from other disciplines with approval from their advisor.
-A course waiver form must be submitted to avoid problems with university records.
+Transfer students are strongly advised to contact advanced year course instructors as early as possible to discuss their preparation for those courses. - 2.
+From other departments at CSUSB or other universities: In lieu of taking the elective course in the social work curriculum, students may apply 4 units of relevant 600-level (graduate level) course work from other disciplines with approval from their advisor.
+A course waiver form must be submitted to avoid problems with university records. - 3.
+Students seeking to transfer from another CSWE accredited school may be admitted if space is available and we are permitted to contact the prior program to ensure the student was in good standing. - 4.
+Students seeking to transfer from another CSWE accredited school may be admitted if space is available and we are permitted to contact the prior program to ensure the student was in good standing.